cose-wg/cose-hash-sig/draft-ietf-cose-hash-sig.md

 Signing involves the generation of C, which is an n-byte random value.

-The LM-OTS signature value can be summarized as:
+The LM-OTS signature value can be summarized as the identifier of the LM-OTS variant, the random value, and a sequence of hash values (y[0] through y[p-1]) that correspond to the elements of the public key as described in Section 4.5 of {{HASHSIG}}:

 ~~~
    u32str(otstype) || C || y[0] || ... || y[p-1]